AI for Coaches

 brief for me and suggest 3 available slots for our kickoff call.

-Live Workshop — Feb 21: See OpenClaw handle real coaches tasks live — messages, emails, and follow-ups. $100.
+Live Workshop — Feb 21: See Claude Code handle real coaching tasks live — messages, emails, and follow-ups. $100.
 Reserve your seat →

 Complete Workflow: AI-Powered Coach Assistant

-Here's a real end-to-end workflow showing how a coach uses OpenClaw throughout their day.
+Here's a real end-to-end workflow showing how a coach uses Claude Code throughout their day.

 🌅 8:00 AM — Morning Brief